A New Light: Coping with Seasonal Affective Disorder

 Blue Skies Are Coming

 If you suffer from Seasonal Affective Disorder, be gentle with yourself and make time to practice extra self-care.
 As much as you can, try to find and embrace the warm fuzzies that come with winter.
-Wrap up in a blanket, light a candle, string up some colourful lights, and sip some hot chocolate with a friend.
+Wrap up in a blanket, light a candle, string up some colorful lights, and sip some hot chocolate with a friend.

 At the very least, take comfort knowing that blue skies and sunnier days are on their way.